jimpil/clojuima/README.md

            [org.apache.uima.util XMLInputSource CasPool]
            [org.apache.uima.analysis_engine AnalysisEngine]
            [org.uimafit.component JCasAnnotator_ImplBase]
-           [org.uimafit.pipeline SimplePipeline]
            [org.uimafit.util JCasUtil CasUtil]
            [org.uimafit.component.initialize ConfigurationParameterInitializer]
            [org.uimafit.factory JCasFactory TypeSystemDescriptionFactory AnalysisEngineFactory AggregateBuilder CollectionReaderFactory]
            [clojuima.java UIMAProxy]))

-Finally, download UIMAProxy.java from [here](http://pastebin.com/ySkq61uZ), replace the package declaration at the very top with "package clojuima.java;" and save it in .../.../clojuima/src/java.
+Finally, download UIMAProxy.java from [here](https://github.com/jimpil/clojuima/blob/master/src/clojuima/java/UIMAProxy.java) and save it in .../.../clojuima/src/java.
 If the directory doesn't exist create it.
 Everything should be at the right place and ready for compilation at this point.
+Alternatively clone the entire repo and you're good to go...

 In order to keep the code clean and idiomatic, we will define a bunch of helper functions that wrap some basic UIMA functionality.
 We could skip this bit but I find the code becomes too obscured when doing so much interop.
 Copy and paste the following helpers in your core.clj.
 ``` clojure